Kathy Brody

 602-206-3395

-Kathy is also experienced in civil and criminal appeals in state and federal courts.
-Kathy has advised clients with respect to potential post-conviction claims following state and federal court convictions, including conducting post-conviction investigations and legal evaluations for clients, and litigated post-conviction cases in Arizona state courts.
-Kathy has also authored numerous amicus curiae briefs in state and federal appellate courts, including the United States and Arizona Supreme Courts.
+Kathy also advises clients regarding potential post-conviction claims following state and federal court convictions, including conducting post-conviction investigations and legal evaluations for clients.
+Kathy litigates post-conviction cases in Arizona state courts and handles matters for clients before the Arizona Board of Executive Clemency.

-As Legal Director of the ACLU of Arizona, Kathy directed a large and busy docket of ongoing and developing constitutional litigation, including cases involving the First Amendment, the criminal justice system, and the rights of people in prisons and jails.
+As Legal Director of the ACLU of Arizona, Kathy directed a large and busy docket of ongoing and developing constitutional litigation, including cases involving the First Amendment, the criminal legal system, and the rights of people in prisons and jails.
 Kathy was previously a partner at the Phoenix law firm of Osborn Maledon, where her work focused on government and internal investigations, civil and criminal appeals and post-conviction proceedings, and professional discipline.

 Kathy has a B.A. in archaeological studies from Yale University.
 She graduated summa cum laude from the James E. Rogers College of Law at the University of Arizona, where she was elected to the Order of the Coif and served as the Case Notes Editor for the Arizona Law Review.
 Following her graduation from law school, Kathy served as a law clerk to Arizona Supreme Court Justice Andrew D. Hurwitz.